Aliases for ELOA Gene

 GeneCards Summary for ELOA Gene

 ELOA (Elongin A) is a Protein Coding gene.
-Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and HIV Life Cycle.
+Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and Gene Expression.
 An important paralog of this gene is ELOA2.

 UniProtKB/Swiss-Prot for ELOA Gene